versatus/lasr-chess/README.md

 cd lasr
 npm install
+npx lasrctl build lasr-chess.ts
+# this command will download an internal cli depending on os arch (arm64 & x86_64, windows soon)
-npx lasrctl build lasr-chess.ts npx lasrctl test -b lasr-chess -i lasr-chess-inputs
+npx lasrctl test -b lasr-chess -i lasr-chess-inputs
 ```
 This next command will deploy the main chess program.
 You should change the initialized and total